vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 $touch main.cf
 ```

-### Add the following configuration to the Terraform configuration file:
+### Add the following configuration to the Terraform configuration fileusing an editor of your choice:
 ```
 terraform {
   required_providers {